 What is HIV?

 HIV is the Human Immunodeficiency Virus.
-HIV affects the immune system, specifically the T-Cells or CD4 cells which fight infections.
+It is a virus that gets into a person’s cells.
+HIV affects the immune system, specifically the T-Cells or CD4 cells which fight infection.
 Simply put, the virus destroys the T-cells so that the immune system of a person with untreated HIV infection is not able to fight off diseases and infections.

 What is AIDS?

 AIDS stands for Acquired Immune Deficiency Syndrome.
 AIDS is caused by HIV and is a late stage of infection.
-A person can live many years virus without experiencing any symptoms.
-When enough T-cells have been destroyed under the influence of HIV human body loses ability to fight infections and diseases, a person’s diagnosis can progress to AIDS.
+A person can live many years with the Human Immunodeficiency Virus in his or her system without experiencing any symptoms.
+When enough T-cells have been destroyed to severely compromise the body’s ability to fight infection and disease, a person’s diagnosis progresses to AIDS.

 How HIV is Transmitted